 Please read the press release on Gilead licensed Harvoni produced in India, here.

 Please read the press article on Gilead licensed Sovaldi produced in India, here.

 FYI: it only costs $6.00 to make 84 tablets of Harvoni, which can cure one hepatitis C patient.

 Please click here to see how much three bottles, 84 tablets, of Harvoni costs in the US, with a coupon.

 Generic Harvoni Brand Names:

 Natco Pharma and Hetero Drugs are the only manufacturers of generic Harvoni in India.
 Although several companies like Ranbaxys, Cipla, Mylan, Dr. Reddys and others have their own brand labels placed on the manufactured product.
-Bottom line is when you buy generic Harvoni online in India, you’re essentially getting the licensed product.
+Bottom line is when you buy generic Harvoni online in India, you’re getting the licensed generic product.

 What is treated with generic Harvoni?

 Hepatitis C or HCV (hepatitis C virus) for short, was only discovered in 1989, a blood borne infection that is highly contagious and deadly if not treated early.
 It causes liver disease and possibly cirrhosis as the virus destroys the liver overtime.

 Forty five percent of the world’s hepatitis C population can be treated with Harvoni.